danielabar/meblog/src/markdown/ip-based-route-restrictions-on-heroku-with-rails.md

 The constraint is tested at two levels.

 **1. Unit tests** cover the IP matching logic and fail-closed edge cases.
-Here's a trimmed version — the full spec also covers the feature flag bypass and the `"all"` keyword:
+Here's a trimmed version — the full spec also covers the `"all"` keyword:

 ```ruby
 RSpec.describe Constraints::VpnIpConstraint do